thacherhussain/build-my-mac/readme.md

 #### App Store - Homebrew Mas

 - [Evernote] - Note manager app.
-- [Memory Clean] - Memory manager for your toolbar.
+// - [Memory Clean] - Memory manager for your toolbar.
-- [Monodraw] - Powerful ASCII art editor designed for the Mac.
+// - [Monodraw] - Powerful ASCII art editor designed for the Mac.
-- [Moom] - Window manager.
+// - [Moom] - Window manager.
-- [Pixelmator] - Photo editor.
+// - [Pixelmator] - Photo editor.
-- [Pocket] - Article saver/offline reader.
+// - [Pocket] - Article saver/offline reader.
 - [Sip] - Color picker.
 - [SnappyApp] - Screen capture tool that leaves cropped capture ontop of all windows.
 - [Xcode] - Integrated dev environment with tools for developing for macOS, iOS, WatchOS and tvOS.

+*If you are going to test this out a few times it is recommended that you download the dmg for Xcode and preinstall it from a usb drive rather than having to download it each time*

 [Evernote]: https://evernote.com/
 [Memory Clean]: https://itunes.apple.com/us/app/memory-clean-monitor-free/id451444120?mt=12